r9d7/destructuring-with-variable-declaration-assignment/README.md

 This proposal complements ongoing discussions around enhances the [Safe Assignment Operator proposal](https://github.com/arthurfiorette/proposal-safe-assignment-operator), providing developers with more robust tools for managing `Promise` errors.

-## Current syntax
+## Current Syntax

-Variable destructuring was an exciting addition to the JS language - millions of developers use it daily and you can find it being used in most of the modern software as it makes the code more readable:
+JavaScript's existing destructuring syntax is widely used for its ability to make code more readable and concise.
+Here are some examples of the current syntax:

 ```typescript
 // Solid.js Signals example